4 Statistical methods for replication assessment

 • Suited for many-to-one designs

-• We take into account all sources of uncertainty
+• Takes into account all sources of uncertainty

-The code is implemented in the Replicate and MetaUtility R packages:
+The code for this approach is implemented in the Replicate and MetaUtility R packages:

 tau2 <- 0.05